baxbergenut/smacty/README.md

 we are sorry but we could barely touch the backend of the app((

 this is just a protype, so this is all we could manage to do

+ps. we put the map on transport page just for appearance